February 17, 2002 – 5:45

 Frank served Coralis coffee while she was still busy washing her hair above the sink.

-"So, vampires exist, so do werewolves, witches, trolls and djinns.
+"So, vampires exist, so do werewolves, witches, goblins, trolls and djinns.
 What else is real?
-Is that situation with the vampires in Chicago over or are you going to have to go back there?"
+Is that situation with the vampires in Chicago over or do you have to go back there?"

-"Hmm most of what you'd consider as lore is real, but for the most part, stories aren't accurate," she said while stripping down to her underwear to wash her body.
-"Elves, fays, pixies and djinns are also considered elemental beings, just like mages.
+"Hmm I'd say most of what you'd consider lore is real, but for the most part, stories aren't accurate," said Coralis, stripping down to her underwear to wash her body.
+"Elves, fays, pixies, goblins and djinns are also considered elemental beings, just like mages.
 As for the Chicago vampire situation, I think it's over for now, but I'll probably have to go back there at some point.
 I'll know more in a few hours."

-Watching her washing off the blood and injuries like she was currently doing, by his kitchen sink, Frank became more convinced that if she meant to harm him or was dangerous to him, she wouldn't be talking to him about any of this and would have kept her secret to the grave.
+Watching her washing off blood and injuries like she was currently doing by his kitchen sink, Frank became more convinced that if she meant to harm him, she would have kept her secret to the grave and wouldn't be opening up about it.
 He wished she would have told him sooner, but he couldn't stay mad at his sister.
 He trusted that she would have said something if Coralis meant trouble to him.

 "I want to go to Thursday's game, would that be possible?"

-"Yeah, that'll be fine.
+"Yes.
 We'll be playing against Spain, it's a good team.
-However, keep in mind that I won't be next to you during the game, neither will Sebastian, because, well, we'll be playing the game.
-As per our bylaws, for a human to be allowed to get into our stadium, they have to be accompanied by an elemental, to vouch for their behaviour."
+However, keep in mind that I won't be with you during the game, neither will Sebastian, because, well, we'll be playing the game.
+As per our bylaws, for humans to be allowed to get into our stadium, they have to be accompanied by an elemental to vouch for them."

 She took a sip of coffee and scrubbed the crusted blood off her ankles.